jibidus/monitofen/doc/infra.md

 - rvm
 - git
 - the Monitofen app
-- a cron to import new measures every day
+- a cron to import new measurements every day

 ## Step by step